nlsfnr/Kigo/README.md

 season, used in traditional forms of Japanese poetry.
 Kigos commonly occur in Haikus.

+Kigo implements a diffusion model using Jax, DM-Haiku, Optax and other tools from the DeepMind stack.

 ## Setup

 Because each JAX installation is different depending on your CUDA version, Jax